abstractionhq/gallery-gateway/README.md

         - backend
 ```

-Edit your `.env` file to have the following configuration params:
+Edit the Laradock `.env` file to have the following configuration params:

 ```
 ### TEST SAML SERVER ###########################################################